-How to grow in your christian faith
+How to grow in your Christian faith

 But grow in the grace and knowledge of our Lord and Savior Jesus Christ.
 To Him be the glory, both now and to the day of eternity.
 Amen.
 (2 Peter 3:18, NASB95)